nzakas/understandinges6/manuscript/01-The-Basics.md

 Full Unicode support allows JavaScript to start dealing with UTF-16 characters in logical ways.
 The ability to transfer between code point and character via `codePointAt()` and `String.fromCodePoint()` is an important step for string manipulation.
 The addition of the regular expression `u` flag makes it possible to operate on code points instead of 16-bit characters, and the `normalize()` method allows for more appropriate string comparisons.

-Additional methods for working with strings were added, allowing you to more easily identify substrings no matter where they are found.
+Additional methods for working with strings were added, allowing you to more easily identify substrings no matter where they are found, and more functionality was added to regular expressions.
 The `Object.is()` method performs strict equality on any value, effectively becoming a safer version of `===` when dealing with special JavaScript values.

 The `let` and `const` block bindings introduce lexical scoping to JavaScript.
 These declarations are not hoisted and only exist within the block in which they are declared.
 That means behavior that is more like other languages and less likely to cause unintentional errors, as variables can now be declared exactly where they are needed.
 It's expected that the majority of JavaScript code going forward will use `let` and `const` exclusively, effectively making `var` a deprecated part of the language.